DiSSCo/openDS/harmonisation/specimen/taxonomicTerms.md

 - `dwc:typeStatus`

 ## Mapping
-Before searching for the taxonomy term in the below, terms will first check if a default value or explicit mapping has been set.
+Before searching for the taxonomy terms we will first check if a default value or explicit mapping has been set.
 In the case of taxonomy terms this is improbable however, the functionality is there.

-In general for both DWC and ABCD(EFG) we can have multiple taxonomic identification for one specimen.
+In general for both DWC and ABCD(EFG) we can have multiple taxonomic identifications for one specimen.
 This means that before filling in the harmonised field we first have to determine which identification to use.
 This determination is stored in a temporary field and used in the calculation of all taxonomic fields.